kryali/SmileTime/README.md

 Smiletime is a multi-platform video chat system.
 It is available for Android and Linux.

+We entered it in our Multimedia systems class competition and won 1st prize :)
+The code is presently in need of a lot of refactoring and cleaning up.
+Hope to be able to do this soon if time allows :).

+-MIT License-

 Copyright (c) 2011, Kiran Ryali, Jon Hughes, Cliff Swafford